Responsible Stewards of The Land

 - Healing Big Sur jade, collected from a local beach by a staff member, is often used in some treatments.

 - The Jade Pool features inlaid pieces of local Big Sur jade, each carefully placed by hand.

-- The honey used in treatments is collected locally and is pollinated from Post Ranch flowers.
+- The honey used in treatments is collected locally and is pollinated from local honey bees’ wildflowers.

 - Additionally, we use eco-friendly detergent, organic sheets, and filter our laundry water for irrigation.

 - Our digital compendium includes information on all of our sustainability practices.